lucienlazar/plsql-application-locking/README.md

 You can replace the process runs table and the processing package with existing objects in your application and replace their references in the application locking package.

-# Test Cases
+# Demo

-You can download and check the testcases.sql script that contains examples of using the framework and handle concurrent scenarios.
-The wiki contains more technical details about the flows in the testing scenarios.
+You can download and check the <a href="https://github.com/lucienlazar/plsql-application-locking/blob/main/demo.sql">demo.sql</a> script that contains examples of using the framework and handle different flows.
+The <a href="https://github.com/lucienlazar/plsql-application-locking/wiki/demo">demo page</a> in wiki contains more technical details about the flows in the testing scenarios.

 # License